rebus-ink/ink-API/README.md

 #### GET /{userID}/activity

 Retrieve the [outbox](https://www.w3.org/TR/activitypub/#outbox) for the user.
 This is a collection of all activities performed by the user.
-See the `Activity types` section below for supported activity types.

 #### POST /{userID}/activity